The Best Surety Bond Companies for 2026

 Surety bonds are an important tool—and often a requirement—for risk management in many situations.
 Whether you are a newly licensed business making efforts to comply with the law in your field or a contractor hoping to assure a potential client that you are capable of completing the job, surety bonds can hold you accountable for performing to specific standards.
 In the process, you also signal to customers, the government, or the public that you are doing so.

-Surety bonds accomplish this goal by bringing in a third party who can offer compensation if you fail to meet your obligations to another person or business.
-You also put your own skin in the game in the process by paying premiums to that third party and agreeing to repay the cost of any claims against you.
+Surety bonds accomplish this goal through a tripartite agreement that provides a financial guarantee if you fail to meet your obligations to another person or business.
+You also put your own skin in the game by paying premiums to the surety and signing an indemnity agreement, which requires you to repay the full cost of any paid claims along with any legal or investigative expenses the surety incurs on your behalf.

 Unfortunately, many businesses are unaware of why surety bonds are important until they learn that they need one to operate or enter into a contract.
 This section of the guide will lay out some critical information for you to know about surety bonds, including what they are, how they work, what types are available, and how they differ from various forms of insurance.